 I was diagnosed with hypothyroidism in June 2014.
 The doctor prescribed me with levothyroxine, which is the standard treatment for hypothyroid patients.
 I was fairly happy with this medication even though the doctor seemed slow to increase the dosage.

 I began to see some of my health problems disappear.
 My elbows were no longer dry, red or raw.
-The dry skin on my toes cleared up.
 At a daily dosage of 150 mcg I was able to grow a magnificent beard for the first time in my life:

 During this time I was reading stopthethyroidmadness.com.
 The gist of this website is that levothyroxine is crap.
 The website urges patients to take NDTs instead.
 Apparently NDTs are like ground-up angel wings mixed with fairy dust.

 Unsurprisingly, the website made me want to try NDTs.
 In 2015, I discovered I could buy them on the internet.
 First I tried Armour, then Thyro-Gold, then Thiroyd, then Thiroyd-S. I was like a kid in a candy shop.

 I could raise my dosage at will since a doctor wasn’t controlling me.
 So I steadily increased my dosage.
 I did this because I was tired of being hypothyroid.
 I had been hypothyroid for years and I wanted desperately for it to stop.

 I was also swayed by statements such as “[don’t be] afraid to go higher!” (stopthethyroidmadness.com) as well as this sentence from www.naturalthyroidsolutions.com: “customers were satisfied with their use of the product when they took either 6, 7, or 8 capsules each day”.